xndroli/Mapping-ORM_E-Commerce-Back-End/README.md

   - `manager_id`: `INT` to hold reference to another employee that is the manager of the current employee (`null` if the employee has no manager)

 There is a separate file that contains functions for performing specific SQL queries you'll need to use.
 A constructor function or class has been included to help organize these.
 I have also included a `seeds.sql` file to pre-populate the database, making the development of individual features much easier.

-## Bonus

-Try to add some additional functionality to your application, such as the ability to do the following:

-- Update employee managers.

-- View employees by manager.

-- View employees by department.

-- Delete departments, roles, and employees.

-- View the total utilized budget of a department&mdash;in other words, the combined salaries of all employees in that department.

 ---